Why do I need blood tests when I’m pregnant?

-The condition can be managed successfully with injections immunoglobulin which is given at 28 weeks.
+Luckily, the condition can be managed successfully with injections of immunoglobulin, which is given to you at 28 weeks of pregnancy.

-Many of us have low levels of iron in the blood, which is called anaemia.
-It can be caused by a diet that is not rich enough in iron and in women it can be a problem when you get your period, too.
-It can result in your feeling tired and you want to make sure you’re not anaemic when you’re pregnant because the iron aids the blood to produce haemoglobin which carries oxygen around your body – and of course, to your baby!
+Many of us have low levels of iron in the blood, called anaemia, which can be caused by a diet that is not rich enough in iron; in women it can be a problem when you get your period, too.
+It can result in feeling tired and you want to make extra sure that you’re not anaemic when you’re pregnant because the iron helps the blood to produce haemoglobin, which carries oxygen around your body – and of course, to your baby!

 Luckily, there are some simple fixes for getting more iron, from dietary changes to a supplement.
-Make sure you choose one that’s recommended during pregnancy.
+Make sure you choose a supplement that’s recommended during pregnancy.

 Am I immune to German measles?

-If you had a vaccination during your teenage years you will probably be immune to German measles or rubella.
+If you had a vaccination during your teenage years you will probably be immune to German measles (rubella).
 If you had the illness as a child, you’ll also be immune but this blood test can put your mind at rest.

 Could I have Hepatitis B?